 Also, many airlines are covering your costs if you cancel a flight due to the coronavirus or any other reason — as long as you book and cancel before a specific date.
 Plus, some airlines like Emirates and Etihad Airways are giving free travel insurance that covers quarantine and medical costs if you suddenly get the coronavirus on your trip.

 How to file a travel claim for the coronavirus

 If you’re filing a coronavirus-related claim, you can follow these steps:

 - Report claim details online, by phone or email, depending on your insurer’s options.

-- Describe your expenses or losses and any relevant information, such as where your exposure to the coronavirus happened.
+- Describe your expenses or losses and any relevant information, such as where you were exposed to the coronavirus.

-- Upload or send files that prove your claim.
-Those can include receipts, medical invoices, news reports or doctors’ notes.
+- Upload or send files.
+To prove your claim, submit receipts, medical invoices, news reports or doctors’ notes.

 - Submit your claim and wait for further questions or notice.